nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Don't store PII or application secrets in cookies.
 - Use redirects when cookies are empty/missing so that the proper path can set the cookie with the correct info.

+It was becoming more and more clear that I needed to implement middleware and Express Routes, so I started working in that direction.
+The goals are:

+- Maintain functionality as it stands right now.
+- Clean up the code for readability sake.
+- Stop writing the same code over and over again.
+- Enable test-ability of the functional components.

 ## Tuesday 6-Dec-2022

 Auth0 struggles stole most of my day.
 There were a few other interruptions too, and that didn't help.
 Key takeaways: